astronomer/deploy-action/README.md

-# Astronomer Actions
+# Astronomer Deploy Action
-Custom Github Actions to create CI/CD pipelines for Astro.
-See [Astornomer's CI/CD documentation](https://docs.astronomer.io/astro/ci-cd) page for more information on creating CI/CD pipelines to deploy code to Astro Deployments.
+Custom Github Action to create CI/CD pipelines that deploys Airflow code to Astro Airflow Deployments during a CI/CD workflow.
+See [Astornomer's CI/CD documentation](https://docs.astronomer.io/astro/ci-cd) page for more information on creating CI/CD pipelines for Astro.

-This repo contains the following Custom Github Actions:
-- Deploy

-## Deploy Action

-Deploys your Astro project to an Astro Cloud Deployment during a CI/CD workflow.
 This action should be used with a github ations workflow that runs when code is merged into a "main"(or equivalent) branch.
 Works with DAG-Only Deploys enabled or disabled.
 Enabling Dag-Only Deploys will skip an image deploy if only files in `/dags` folder change.
-More information can be found in Astronomer's ][DAG-only Deploys documentation](https://docs.astronomer.io/astro/deploy-code#deploy-dags-only[]).
+More information can be found in Astronomer's ][DAG-only Deploys documentation](https://docs.astronomer.io/astro/deploy-code#deploy-dags-only).

 This action will execute the following steps if DAG:
 1. Checkout your current repo